kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Time_Observation.md

 >Note: **The observers are not removed when changing media** only on destroy/deinit, this means that boundary observers that are not relevant for next media should be removed. </br></br> The best practice is removing all boundary observers on changing media and adding the new boundary observers needed.

+>Improtant: Make sure to add observers after player is ready to play (`canPlay` event).

 ## Periodic Observation

 Periodic observation can be made in 100ms intervals.